top of page

 About Mark Fonville, CFP®

-Mark is a personal financial advisor and the President of Covenant Wealth Advisors.
+Mark is a fiduciary financial advisor and the President of Covenant Wealth Advisors.

-In 2022, Mark was ranked on Forbes list of Best-In-State Wealth Advisors and is currently the #1 ranked Fee-Only NAPFA-Registered Financial Advisor on the Forbes list in the state of Virginia*.
+In 2022, Mark was ranked on Forbes list of Best-In-State Wealth Advisors.
 He has been featured in the New York Times, Barron's, Forbes, and Kiplinger Magazine.

 Disclosures: